 TWA Speakers Bureau are trained volunteers interested in helping TWA spread knowledge about wolf ecology in their local communities.
 If this is something you are interested in, email us with questions about training.
 This optional training will be held at 5 p.m. on Friday.

-The course will be led by Adrian Wydeven and other Timber Wolf Alliance Advisory Council members.
-The Timber Wolf Alliance is a program of the Sigurd Olson Environmental Institute at Northland College.
+The Timber Wolf Alliance is a program of the Sigurd Olson Environmental Institute.
 The Timber Wolf Alliance promotes education about wolves and use of sound science for wolf conservation.

 - Duration: 7 p.m.
 Friday – 12 p.m.
 Sunday; 2 nights

 - Location: Forest Lodge, Cable, WI